- Our Antitrust Work

 Our Antitrust Work.
 Antitrust law is our principal area of expertise.
 The leaders of our antitrust practice are William Markham and Jarod Bona, who both received their law degrees from Harvard Law School and their formative training as antitrust attorneys in leading global firms.
 We litigate antitrust claims and conduct antitrust appeals under the laws of the United States and California for both plaintiffs and defendants in civil and criminal antitrust proceedings.
 We also provide strategic and ongoing antitrust counseling to world-leading businesses, their challengers, other substantial companies, small businesses, and other market participants.

 Our Recent Antitrust Cases and Matters.
-In recent years, Mr. Markham has served as lead attorney for the following companies in significant antitrust cases: (1) a national provider of medical-travelers (Aya Healthcare, Inc. and Aya Healthcare Services, Inc., lead attorney); (2) a consortium of private-equity lenders (lead attorney); (3) a publicly-held retailer of hardware supplies that operated ninety stores (Orchard Supply Hardware LLC, lead attorney); (4) the largest privately-owned manufacturer of precast concrete products in North America (Jensen Precast, Inc., lead attorney); (5) a national polypropylene manufacturer (lead attorney in criminal investigation); (6) a distributor of medical devices (SMRT LLC, lead attorney); and (6) the world’s leading manufacturer of pulse oximetry products (Masimo Corporation, serving as antitrust adviser to its patent attorneys in bet-the-company patent and antitrust litigations).
+In recent years, Mr. Markham has served as lead attorney for the following companies in significant antitrust cases: (1) a substantial maritime shipper in Southern California that has been denied access to Santa Catalina Island (Curtin Maritime, lead appellate attorney); (2) a national provider of medical-travelers (Aya Healthcare, Inc. and Aya Healthcare Services, Inc., lead attorney); (3) a consortium of private-equity lenders (lead attorney); (4) a publicly-held retailer of hardware supplies that operated ninety stores (Orchard Supply Hardware LLC, lead attorney); (5) the largest privately-owned manufacturer of precast concrete products in North America (Jensen Precast, Inc., lead attorney); (6) a national polypropylene manufacturer (lead attorney in criminal investigation); (7) a distributor of medical devices (SMRT LLC, lead attorney); and (8) the world’s leading manufacturer of pulse oximetry products (Masimo Corporation, serving as antitrust adviser to its patent attorneys in bet-the-company patent and antitrust litigations).